 If you’re an international student living and studying in the United States and considering staying in the country to work, further your studies or live out the American Dream, then you may want to become a permanent resident.

-Below, we share the different options to change your F-1 visa to a Green Card to help you decide which path fits you best.
+Below, we share the different options to go from F-1 to Green Card to help you decide which path fits you best.

 What is an F-1 visa?

 The F-1 visa is for international students who are in the U.S. to attend an academic program or English Language Program.
 They’re typically allowed to remain in the country until they’ve completed their full-time academic courses of study at approved educational institutions.

 Technically, the F-1 visa is issued to applicants who have an intent to return to their home country upon completing their studies, unless they participate in the post-completion optional practical training (OPT).
 This program allows foreign students to participate in work that’s directly related to their major area of study for up to one year following graduation.

 F-1 visa to EB-1 visa

 One option for students who are in the U.S. on F-1 visas and wish to become Green Card holders is to apply for an EB-1 visa, also known as first-preference employment-based visas.
 This means going from F-1 to Green Card through employment.
 This visa is intended for foreign nationals with extraordinary abilities, including the following:

 Individuals demonstrating extraordinary ability like recipients of an Olympic medal, Oscar, or Pulitzer Prize